top of page

 6. Concluding with the seeking road

 We conclude this article with an invitation.
-The prior graphic lists the many common in-bounds-seeking decisions - for education, career, personal finance, and relationships.
-Please check out the tools and content to help you make those decisions by following the next link.
-While all these common decisions are different in the details, they all share a common decision framework.
-In today's data-abundant information era, maintaining a consistent, repeatable decision process is more important than ever.
+The previous graphic highlights many common in-bounds-seeking decisions across education, career, personal finance, and relationships.
+Explore the tools and content available through the following link to support you in making these decisions.
+While each decision varies in specifics, they all follow a shared decision framework.
+In today’s data-abundant world, maintaining a consistent, repeatable decision-making process is more essential than ever.

 7. Notes and appendix